smirik/resonances-ml/README.md

 ## Usage

-First.
-Huge part of input data is in configuration.
+First of all huge part of input data is in configuration.
 Configuration data is stored by YAML format.
 You can customize it by pointing your configuration file.
 Do `python -m resonanceml dump-config` to get default configuration.
 You can redirect output to your file.
 Let's say you want to make configuration